The Best Dog Insurance Plans in NZ

 However, this also shows the value of choosing a policy with a low excess and co-payment.
 With Quoty we could pay around $5 more per month for PD's plan compared to Southern Cross's but if we had to make a $5,000 accidental injury claim then we would only pay $200 with PD Insurance compared to $1,850 with Southern Cross.

-The most affordable dog insurance policy therefore is often not the cheapest one but rather the one that won't break the bank for you personally - that's why we recommend paying more upfront costs by selecting a low excess and co-payment where you have the choice because the extra $5 to $50 you spend each month can mean savings in the thousands or even tens of thousands when you need to make a large claim on your insurance.
+The most affordable pet insurance policy for dogs therefore is often not the cheapest one but rather the one that won't break the bank for you personally - that's why we recommend paying more upfront costs by selecting a low excess and co-payment where you have the choice because the extra $5 to $50 you spend each month can mean savings in the thousands or even tens of thousands when you need to make a large claim on your insurance.

 For many, this piece of mind is priceless and is why we love that PD Insurance has a maximum excess of $200 and no co-payment making it often the most affordable dog insurance option in New Zealand.